Adarsh-sophos/Smart-Library/README.md

 `sh(k) = st(k) + λ · si(k)`

 ## Location Tracker
+A location tracking algorithm infers each book’s location, at the time each photo is taken, from the gathered location data.
+Despite the availability of the smartphone’s sensor measurements, determining the precise location of each book is still challenging because these measurements are often noisy.
+The location of each book is inferred from the smartphone’s sensor readings, including accelerometer traces, digital compass measurements, and WiFi signatures.
+This location information is combined with the image recognition results to construct a location-aware book inventory.
 - Determine the locations of individual books, specifying which room, which bookshelf, and where in the bookshelf each recognized book can be found.

 ## Experiments